jrandersen/revit_to_airtable/sprints/sprint1/sprint1.md

 ```

+In the main pyRevit tab connect in your new *py_app.extension* as outlined [here](https://www.notion.so/Create-Your-First-Command-2509b43e28bd498fba937f5c1be7f485)
-Test it... okay, it is up and running.
+Then test it... great, we are up and running!

 ![image](base_app.png)